tryjumping/dose-response/design.md

 TODO
 ----
 * Generate a new location when the player leaves the current map
+  - the player will always materialise in the middle of the screen
+	- no need to bother with the path between the two worlds being connected
+	- no need to worry about the PC going back -- it'll just be a new world
 * Add a hound/pack AI to hunger
 * Calculate the score
 * Show score on death